Continuous-variable quantum state designs: theory and applications: Introduction summary

 The ability to use rigged $t$-designs as POVMs lends itself to a natural extension of shadow tomography \cite{aaronsonShadowTomographyQuantum2018,huangPredictingManyProperties2020,huangProvablyEfficientMachine2022,Acharya2021} to CV systems.
 In finite-dimensional versions of such protocols, one generates a classical snapshot of an unknown quantum state by performing random measurements according to the states from a $2$- or $3$-design.
 Then the expectation values over several observables can be efficiently and accurately estimated using these classical snapshots \cite{huangPredictingManyProperties2020}.

 We propose a CV shadow tomography protocol based on the Kerred-phase-state and Fock-state rigged $2$-design.
-The advantage of our protocol is that it maintains the key feature of the original qubit shadow protocols, namely, the ability to efficiently measure many observables using only a set of ``shadow'' snapshots of particular form.
+The advantage of our protocol is that it maintains the key feature of the original qubit shadow protocols; namely, the ability to efficiently measure many observables using only a set of ``shadow'' snapshots of a particular form.
 This protocol can be generalized to an efficient multi-mode protocol using a recent result \cite{Gandhari2022}.
+We discuss how our rigged CV shadows can be used for CV entanglement verification.

 Although our design-based shadow protocol is more experimentally taxing than, e.g., CV shadows based on conventional homodyne or photon parity measurements \cite{Gandhari2022}, it can be implemented by combining and improving previously demonstrated experimental techniques.
 In order to utilize our first (second, third) rigged two-design as a POVM in the lab, one needs to be able to evolve the system under a Kerr Hamiltonian and then apply the phase (cosine, sine) state POVM.
 In addition, one needs to alternatively measure in the Fock-state basis.
 All three aspects of this protocol --- CV phase measurements \cite{Wiseman95,Martin2020}, photon-number resolution (e.g., \cite{Schuster2007}), and engineered Kerr evolution \cite{Holland2015,Elliott2018,Zhang2022} --- have been realized in some form in microwave cavities coupled to superconducting qubits \cite{girvin2014circuit}.
 Providing an experimentally realizable implementation of our protocol that can achieve the same scaling as our predicted sample complexity is an interesting avenue for future work.